astropy/astropy/docs/coordinates/velocities.rst

 An example of this is below.
 It demonstrates how to compute this correction if observing some object at a known RA and Dec from the Keck observatory at a particular time.
-The computed correction would then be added to any observed radial velocity to determine the final heliocentric radial velocity::
+If one is only interested in accuracies of around 3 m/s, the computed correction would then be added to any observed radial velocity to determine the final heliocentric radial velocity::

     >>> from astropy.time import Time